rutujad9/banking-devops-pipeline/README.md

 This project demonstrates how a **banking application can be integrated with a CI/CD pipeline** to automate software development workflows.

+The repository also includes generated HTML reports from testing and mutation analysis tools such as PIT.

 The pipeline automates key stages of the development lifecycle including:

 * build automation